11 · 01 · 2017

 Whose Best Practices?

 How can any judgments be made about any practices except in the past?
-If we’re judging practices — good, better, best — how can we do that if they haven’t been practiced yet?
+If we are judging practices — good, better, best — how can we do that if they haven not been practiced yet?
 And if judgments like good, better, and best can only be made about practices retrospectively, what will we miss?
 Could we have found a practice better than whatever we thought was best in the past?
 Should we stop looking?
 If so, how do we make progress?

-In addition to hindsight, best practices necessarily connote stasis.
+In addition to hindsight, best practices necessarily signify counterbalance.
 They have to.
-By definition, they connote looking back and stagnation — settling for inactivity, lacking imagination, or refuting ingenuity, rather than conducting a relentless search for active improvement or creative betterment.
+By definition, they signify looking back and stagnation.
+Or, settling for inactivity, lacking imagination, or returning to the past.

 Let’s Shift Point of View

-Perhaps the point is more effectively made if we liken best practices to paradigms and pull the concept out of a business context and put it into a scientific one.
+Perhaps the point is more effectively made if we liken best practices to paragigms and pull the concept out of a business context and put it into a scientific one.

 Paradigms gain their status because they are more successful than their competitors in solving a few problems that the group of practitioners has recognized as acute.